TivoK/aws-cdk-avro-glue/README.md

 # aws-cdk-avro-glue
-An example of an AWS Glue ETL that reads Avro files returns a CSV output.
+An example of an AWS Glue ETL Job that reads Avro files from an s3 Bucket returns a CSV output in another s3 Bucket.